zaiisao/Documentation/en/cloud-recording/cloud_recording_convert_format.md

 ## Prerequisites

-Server: Physical or virtual

-System:
+Recommended systems for transcoding:

 - Ubuntu 14.04 and later x64
 - CentOS 6.5 and later (7.0 recommended) x64

-Programming language: Python 2.7 and later
+To run the script, you need to install Python 2, version 2.7 or later.

 ### File preparation

-Ensure that you have downloaded all the files to convert to your local server.
-The script does not support converting files on any third-party cloud storage.
+Ensure that the recorded files are stored in an accessible directory.

 ## Transcoding steps